clhenrick/portfolio/_posts/blog/2016-12-12-d3-v4-general-update-pattern-punchcard-chart.md

 Previously in D3 when you created a scale you would do `d3.scale.scaleName()`, notice the dot between `scale` and `scaleName()`.
 In v4, D3 has been broken into [separate modules](https://github.com/d3), and [d3-scale](https://github.com/d3/d3-scale) an example of one such module (Mike Bostock even wrote a [Medium article about it](https://medium.com/@mbostock/introducing-d3-scale-61980c51545f)).
 As such, the naming convention for referencing different types of scales in D3 has changed.
 The general renaming of features is perhaps the biggest difference in D3 v4 from v3 I've noticed so far, and the thing that will most likely break your visualization if you attempt to use D3 v4 with code that previously used v3, without making any changes!

 Previously in v3 almost all of D3's parts were contained in one place.
-Having separate modules allows developers to only use the parts of the d3 codebase they need, rather than importing the D3 library in its entirety and only using a couple of its features.
-If you're unsure of which module(s) to use for a particular visualization it's okay to load the whole library and then search [the API docs](https://github.com/d3/d3/blob/master/API.md) for information on specific features or modules.
+Having separate modules allows developers to only use the parts of the d3 codebase they need, rather than importing the D3 library in its entirety while only using a subset of its features.
+Only importing modules you need helps keep the size of your code to a minimum.
+However, if you're unsure of which module(s) to use for a particular visualization it's okay to load the whole library and then search [the API docs](https://github.com/d3/d3/blob/master/API.md) for information on specific features or modules.
 I've found that by Googling the name of a D3 feature, the API docs will forward me to the location of documentation for v4 of that feature which is super helpful (+1 D3 contributors!)

-Moving on, the meat of the original punchcard chart happens in the callback of `d3.csv()`, where `data` is a parameter received by the callback and contains an array of objects, where each object corresponds to a row in the `barleyfull.csv` file.
+Moving on, the meat of the original punchcard chart happens in the callback function of `d3.csv()`, where `data` is an argument received by the callback.
+This argument contains an array of objects, where each object corresponds to a row in the `barleyfull.csv` file.
+Here's that code block:

 {% highlight javascript %}
 d3.csv('barleyfull.csv', function(err, data) {